The Butt Family Library

 The following is a list of databases that students can use at school and at home for research, education practice, and more.
 Some may require a log-in.

-Students may also references the Butt Family Library Catalog while at school--an online version of a card catalog--to help you find resources available in our on-campus library.
+The Winston Library is a great resource for students.
+Students are encouraged to use the the Butt Family Library Catalog while at school--an online version of a card catalog--to help you find resources available in our on-campus library.

 AllReaders.com – A readers’ advisory site using plots, theme, character, and setting options to help students choose books they might enjoy.